 - Real-world transition.
 Focus is set on the opportunities and successes that life outside of rehab holds.

-- Enrolment and employment.
-Clinical treatment is ongoing, but patients may enrol in classes or begin employment.
+- Enrollment and employment.
+Clinical treatment is ongoing, but patients may enroll in classes or begin employment.

 - Accepting the challenges of life.
 Members understand that life is a rocky road and many challenges will need to be overcome – but now they have the skills and mechanisms necessary to live a fulfilling life without the crutches of drugs or alcohol.

 By Phase III, SOBA clinicians have deemed that the patient is now comfortable in their sober lifestyle.
 They begin to re-enter the ‘real’ world by going back to school or starting a new job, all under the watchful eye of the SOBA team.
 Therapy, case management, education planning, job training, and family support is all ongoing with the help of qualified addiction staff.